jessemorris/better_launch/README.md

 ## Type checking
 When passing arguments to a node in ROS2, in the end everything is passed as stringified command line arguments.
-So why bother with overly strict type checking? *better_launch* does not impose C-like strict type checking on you and will happily accept `int`, `string`, `float`, etc. for any given argument.
-In addition, sensible and *unsurprising* types have been chosen for all arguments you may provide (e.g. remaps are defined as a `dict[str, str]`, not a list of tuples).
+So why bother with overly strict type checking?
+Why do I have to turn half the parameters into strings myself? *better_launch* does not impose a flawed type sytem on you and will happily accept `int`, `string`, `float`, etc. where appropriate.
+In addition, sensible and *unsurprising* types have been chosen for all arguments you may provide (e.g. remaps are defined as a `dict[str, str]`, floats are happy to accept ints, launch arguments are not required to be strings, etc.).

 ## Declaring launch arguments